CannTrust Holdings Inc. (TSX: “TRST”, NYSE: “CTST”, FRA: “C9S”)

 Ontario Superior Court of Justice, Court File No: CV-19-001554-00CP

-Motion Record for Leave to Proceed with Statutory Claim Filed: TBA
+Motion Record for Leave to Proceed with the Derivative Suit Claims Filed: TBA

-Shareholders’ Counsel: Albert Pelletier and Hadi Davarinia, Morganti & Co., P.C.
+Shareholders’ Counsel: Eli Karp and Hadi Davarinia, Morganti & Co., P.C.

 CannTrust’s Canadian Counsel to the Special Committee: McCarthy Tetrault LLP